TurkeyWorld

 Bursa built foreign-funded silk industries in the 19th century, with facilities like the Merinos plant established with governmental investment and industrial facilities by the private sector.
 These factories played a significant part in the growth of the nation’s economy.

 Bursa continues to make high-tech items in addition to its key areas, including rail, aerospace, and defense equipment.
 Due to its sophisticated manufacturing and trade, this industrial city is a major tourist destination worldwide.
-It is one of the main rising economies and contributes significantly to Turkey’s economic growth.
+It is one of the leading rising economies and contributes significantly to Turkey’s economic growth.

 Konya